 Future of Automotive for Intelligent Mobility

-The school on “Future of automotive for intelligent mobility” is a MUNER-sponsored, intense education opportunity that aims at exposing young professionals to some of the cutting-edge trends in the automotive sector.
+The Future of Automotive for Intelligent Mobility School is an intensive training opportunity sponsored by MUNER and aimed at introducing young professionals to some of the most advanced trends in the automotive sector.

-TARGET: Graduate students, PhD students;
+Target: Graduate students, PhD students

-FEE: Thanks to the funding of Regione Emilia Romagna, the fee for the 2021 edition of the higher education school on Future of automotive for intelligent mobility is limited to 85€;
+Fee: Thanks to the funding of Regione Emilia Romagna, the fee for the 2023 edition of the higher education school on Future of automotive for intelligent mobility is limited to 85€

 “Vehicles of the future will be very different from those running along our roads today.
 We are approaching a revolution that will make mobility an issue of flexibility, sustainability and intelligence, while still demanding speed, reduced weight and robustness.
 Even only keeping the pace with what is being developed in this sector is difficult, as innovation will be born at the boundary between different disciplines that have since now worked in different frameworks and with different tools.
 But young engineers will not only be called to keep the pace.
 Rather, the companies and the whole society will ask them to contribute with their talent to a change of paradigm unprecedented in the field: new materials, innovative powertrains, novel manufacturing and maintenance paradigms, on-board and connected intelligence, driver assistance, autonomous driving, fleet management, and much more will hit the process of designing, manufacturing and operating vehicles.”